 https://www.gov.uk/government/publications/early-years-foundation-stage-framework--2

-English and maths are mainly taught as discrete subjects each morning ensuring that all children develop a sound understanding of the basics.
-The other subject areas such as history, geography, computing, music, art, design and technology are taught through a cross curricular, topic approach.
+English and maths are taught each morning.
+Subject areas such as history, geography, computing, music, art, design and technology are taught through a cross curricular or 'topic' approach.
+Science, RE and PSHE are taught discretely.

-RE, PE, French and much of our Science are taught as discrete subjects.
-You can find further details of how these subjects are planned through the year by clicking on the subject heading or find out what each class is learning about by clicking on a class name.
+You can find further details of how our subjects are planned through the year by clicking on the subject heading or find out what each class is learning about by clicking on a class name.
 We also have our ‘Windows to the World’ curriculum which helps develop children’s understanding of other cultures, modern Britain and its values and the diversity this holds.
+This complements our PSHE work, which is also supported by the No Outsiders books and materials.

 Here is a brief outline of what will be covered in the foundation subjects: